-- 1. Leave the appliance to cool down.

-- Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor.

-- 3. If necessary, press the On/Off button to switch on the appliance.

-- 4. Press the menu button.

-- The list of operating modes are displayed.

-- 5. Touch the "Next" field.

-- 6. Touch the "Drying function" field.

-- Press the Start/Stop button.
-The drying function starts and ends automatically after 10 minutes.

-- Open the appliance door and leave it open for 1 to 2 minutes so that the moisture in the cooking compartment can escape.
+- 1. Leave the appliance to cool down. - 2.
+Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor. - 3.
+If necessary, press the On/Off button to switch on the appliance. - Press the menu button.
+The options for selecting an operating mode are displayed. - 5.
+Touch the "Next" field. - 6.
+Touch the "Drying" field. - Press the Start/Stop button.
+The drying function starts and ends automatically after 10 minutes. - Open the appliance door and leave it open for 1 to 2 minutes so that the moisture in the cooking compartment can escape.